Investigating the Fermi-Hubbard model by the tensor-backflow method: Numerical results

+Tab.(\ref{tab:parameter_number_compare}) shows the number of parameters used in the Tensor-Backflow method for various lattice sizes and backflow types, along with the corresponding energy precision compared to two state-of-the-art methods under OBC.
+According to Eq.(\ref{g_dimension}), for a filling of $n$=0.875 on 64-site lattices, the parameter numbers for NN and all-site backflow are 286,720 and 3,670,016, respectively.
+For the $16 \times 16$ lattice with NN backflow, the parameter number is 4,587,520.
+In the table, we compare the energy obtained after one Lanczos step ($E_{p=1}$) with results from the state-of-the-art fPEPS~\cite{Hubbard_fPEPS} and NQS~\cite{Hubbard_NN3} methods.
+From the energy comparisons, we observe that NN backflow achieves relative energy errors on the order of $\mathcal{O}(10^{-3})$.
+Moreover, incorporating all backflow terms further improves the energy precision.

-On the $16\times 16$ lattice under OBC, the fPEPS with $D$=14 has $5.7\times 10^6$ parameters, and the achieved energy is -0.7224.
-The fPEPS with $D$=16 has $9.4\times 10^6$ parameters, and the achieved energy is -0.7251.
-The fPEPS with $D$=18 has $1.5\times 10^7$ parameters, and the achieved energy is -0.7260.
-The fPEPS with the maximal bond dimension $D$=20 has $2.2\times 10^7$ parameters, with the similar energy as $D$=18~\cite{Hubbard_fPEPS}.
-For the Tensor-Backflow on the $16\times 16$ lattice, there are $E_{p=0}=$-0.7219 and $E_{p=1}=$-0.7257.
-Under the similar energy precision, without a Lanczos optimization, the Tensor-Backflow has many lower parameters comparing to the fPEPS with $D$=14.
-After a Lanczos optimization, same energy precision is achieved by the Tensor-Backflow with significantly lower parameters comparing to the fPEPS with $D$=18,20.
-Therefore, the Tensor-Backflow is an efficient state representation.
+The number of parameters in Tensor-Backflow is significantly lower compared to the state-of-the-art fPEPS method~\cite{Hubbard_fPEPS}.
+For the $16 \times 16$ lattice under OBC, the fPEPS with bond dimension $D$=14 contains $5.7 \times 10^6$ parameters, achieving an energy of $-0.7224$.
+The fPEPS with $D$=16 has $9.4 \times 10^6$ parameters and achieves an energy of $-0.7251$, while the fPEPS with $D$=18 uses $1.5 \times 10^7$ parameters and yields an energy of $-0.7260$.
+The fPEPS with the maximum bond dimension, $D$=20, requires $2.2 \times 10^7$ parameters and produces an energy similar to that obtained with $D$=18~\cite{Hubbard_fPEPS}.
+For Tensor-Backflow on the $16 \times 16$ lattice, the energy without a Lanczos step ($E_{p=0}$) is $-0.7219$, and after the Lanczos step ($E_{p=1}$), it improves to $-0.7257$.
+While achieving comparable energy precision, Tensor-Backflow requires fewer parameters than fPEPS with $D$=14 when no Lanczos step is applied.
+After the Lanczos step, Tensor-Backflow achieves the same energy precision with significantly fewer parameters than fPEPS with $D$=18 or $D$=20.
+This demonstrates that Tensor-Backflow is a highly efficient state representation method.